Maryland Cash Home Buyers — Frequently Asked Questions

 Could I get more money listing with an agent?

-We’ll always tell you honestly if we think listing might be the better move for you.
-Our goal is to help you make the right decision, not just close a deal.
+We’ll always tell you honestly if listing might be the better move.
+Our goal is to help you decide correctly, not just close a deal.

 What are the real costs of listing with an agent?

-Why shouldn’t I just try listing first and come to you if it doesn’t sell?
+Why not try listing first and come to you if it doesn’t sell?

 Are you licensed real estate agents?

 No — we are direct buyers, not agents.
-We don’t list your property or represent you in finding another buyer.
-We buy your house directly with our own cash.
-This means no commissions, no MLS listing, no showings, and no waiting for a buyer to get financing approved.
+We buy your house with our own cash.
+No commissions, no MLS listing, no showings, no waiting on financing approval.
 We are the buyer.

 Category 07